 '''

+(68) [S]

 agt(hit(icl>do).@entry, Jim(icl>person))

 ben(hit(icl>do).@entry, John(icl>person))

 ins(hit(icl>do).@entry, knife(icl>thing))

-[S]
+[/S]

 '''

-However, the EA directly procudes stab(icl>do).
-But if the Hindi phrase छूरे से मारा [chhoore se maaraa] (knife- $with\ hit$ - hit with a knife) is mapped to the UW stab(icl>do) in the Hindi-UW dictionary, the HA produces:
+However, the English analyser directly produces stab(icl>do).
+But if the Hindi phrase chhoore se maaraa is mapped to the UW stab(icl>do) in the Hindi-UW dictionary, the Hindi analyser produces (69).

 '''

-[S]
+(69) [S]

 agt(stab(icl>do).@entry, Jim(icl>person))

 ben(stab(icl>do).@entry, John(icl>person))

 [/S]

 '''

 The EnConverter's property of picking up the longest lexeme has been exploited here.
-The expression is the same as the UNL expressions produced by the EA.
+The expression is the same as the UNL expressions produced by the English analyser.
 Most cases of conflational divergence are handled this way.
-The opposite case of Hindi words being conflational has been discussed in section 2.2 for both noun (devar) and verb (ausaanaa).
+The opposite case of Hindi words being conflational has been discussed in Section 2.2 for both noun (devar) and verb (ausaanaa).